Configuration#

 LITHOPS_CONFIG_FILE=<CONFIG_FILE_LOCATION>

-Configuration keys in runtime#
+Configuration at runtime#

 import lithops